Uncountably many enumerations of well-quasi-ordered permutation classes: Abstract

 \section{Abstract}

 We construct an uncountable family of well-quasi-ordered permutation classes, each with a distinct enumeration sequence.
-This disproves a widely-held conjecture that all well-quasi-ordered permutation classes have algebraic generating functions.
-The construction uses an uncountably large collection of factor-closed binary languages to exhibit an uncountably large collection of infinite binary sequences, each with distinct linear complexity functions.
+This disproves a conjecture that all well-quasi-ordered permutation classes have algebraic generating functions, and in fact shows that many such classes lack D-finite or D-algebraic generating functions.
+Our construction is based on an uncountably large collection of factor-closed, well-quasi-ordered binary languages due to Pouzet.